alankrantas/raspberrypi-pico-micropython-cookbook/neopixel/README.md

 * GND -> GND
 * DIN/DI -> GPIO 28 (Pin 34)

+A push button is added between RUN (pin 30) and GND as the reset button.

 DIN can be any of the pins.
 If you want to connect more than one NeoPixel strips to the same pin, connect DOUT/DO to the next strip's DIN/DI, and connect VIN/GND as well.

 Each WS2812 LED comsumes about 50 mA at max level.
 The 3.3V pin on Pico can saftly provide 300 mA.